-How to Get Admitted: From Application to Interview
+How to Get Admitted to College: From Application to Interview

 What's the formula for college admission again?
 High school activities + public service (grades x ACT or SAT scores)?
 The truth is, there isn't a college admission calculator out there.
 And that's a good thing.